 WHAT YOU CAN EXPECT

 Some strengths assessments zero in on what you do well in work or life.
 Others hone in on talents you have.
-In Strengthen Your Strengths, you’ll tap into 24 positive traits that help define who you are and what you do when at your best, joining over 7 million people who have also identified theirs.
+In POWER UP: Strengthening Your Strengths, you’ll tap into 24 positive traits that help define who you are and what you do when at your best, joining over 7 million others on a similar path.

 Your session will be tailored to your experiences, interests, and profile of strengths.
 During the session, you will: